Patricia Lovell: Early life and career

-Lovell was born in New South Wales, in either Artarmon or Willoughby, the second child, and first daughter, of Letitia Evelyn (née Forsyth) (5 January 1906 – 21 April 1986) and Harold George Parr (1901 – 23 March 1970), an optometrist.
+Lovell was born in Sydney, New South Wales, in either Artarmon or Willoughby, the second child, and first daughter, of Letitia Evelyn (née Forsyth) (5 January 1906 – 21 April 1986) and Harold George Parr (1901 – 23 March 1970), an optometrist.
 During her childhood three of her five siblings died, including one who was quite ill at birth and died at 18 months, and her parents divorced.
 She attended Presbyterian Ladies' College, Armidale, but "didn't do well in the Leaving at all" and failed to get a university pass.

 She began her career in radio at the Australian Broadcasting Commission (ABC) in the early 1950s, becoming a junior broadcaster in children's programs.
 That led to her joining the cast of the Children's Session.
 Despite the pressure of live television and having no formal training, she started making weekly appearances on ABC Children's TV, and in 1960 began her most fondly-remembered role as 'Miss Pat' in ABC TV's children's television program Mr. Squiggle.

 In 1964, Lovell became what she characterised as "one of the minor beauties" on the panel of Beauty and the Beast.
 When ATN-7's early morning Sydney Today show began in 1969 she and Bruce Webster were its co-presenters, and it was there as an interviewer that she met Peter Weir, the director with whom she would produce her two best-known films, Picnic at Hanging Rock and Gallipoli.
 In 1988, she and Mel Gibson formed a film production company "Lovell Gibson", but it was dissolved without making a film.